 Now, we would have Inner Join in both of these tables, where the ‘e_dept’ column in the employee table is equal to the ‘d_name’ column of the department table.

 select employee.e_name, employee.e_dept, department.d_name, department.d_location from employee inner join department

-After Inner Join, we have only those records, where the departments match in both of the tables.
-So, the matched departments are Support, Analytics, and Sales.
+After Inner Join, we have only those records where the departments match in both tables.
+As we can see, the matched departments are Support, Analytics, and Sales.

 24. State the differences between Views and Tables.